Views of Lyndon LaRouche and the LaRouche movement: Marxist roots

 Lyndon LaRouche began his political career as a Trotskyist and praised Marxism, but he and the National Caucus of Labor Committees abandoned this ideology in the late 1970s.
 From then on, LaRouche no longer opposed private ownership of the means of production, and his analysis of political events is no longer phrased in terms of class.

 According to Tim Wohlforth, during and after his break with Trotskyism, LaRouche's theory was influenced by what he called his "Theory of Hegemony" derived from Vladimir Lenin's view of the role of intellectuals in being a vanguard helping workers develop their consciousness and realize their leading role in society.
 He was influenced by Antonio Gramsci's concept of hegemony as an intellectual and cultural elite which directs social thought.
 LaRouche's theory saw himself and his followers as becoming such a hegemonic force.
 He rejected Gramsci's notion of "organic intellectuals" being developed by the working class itself.
 Rather, the working class would be led by elite intellectuals such as himself.

 LaRouche was influenced by his readings of Rosa Luxemburg's The Accumulation of Capital and Karl Marx's Capital developing his own "theory of reindustrialization", saying that the West would attempt to industrialize the Third World, particularly India, and attempt to solve the economic crisis both by developing new markets in the Third World and using its cheap and surplus labor to increase profits and minimize costs (see neocolonialism.)
 To oppose this, LaRouche argued for a "reindustrialization" of the United States with himself at the vanguard of the effort allowing him to personally resolve the crisis of capitalism.
-Though his arguments had since been stripped of their quasi-Marxist language and citations, his core theories had remained essentially the same since the late 1960s.
+Though his arguments had since been stripped of their Marxist language and citations, his core theories had remained essentially the same since the late 1960s.